pmean/build-website/text/06/EbmArticles2005.md

 The first article in the list, by Richard Smith, is one among a large series of articles that identify how commercial interests have made the entire research endeavor open to question.
-The second article, by  John Ioannidis also calls the entire research endeavor into question and points out the many factors that cause incorrect conclusions to be drawn in most published research findings.
+The second article, by<U+FFFD> John Ioannidis also calls the entire research endeavor into question and points out the many factors that cause incorrect conclusions to be drawn in most published research findings.
 The third article by Dean Fergusson